 Division of Applied Undergraduate Studies

-A veteran of the Metaverse having taught her first course in the fall of 2006 as part of the Second Life curriculum and which explored a range of virtual scenarios in the classroom.
-Over the years, she has followed up her interest in the Metaverse in the classroom by teaching, “Engaged Media: Second Life Water Bottle -- an installation with Mirror Garden2 that simulated plastic bottle use in NYU cafeterias.
-More recently, she taught a class titled, “Augmented Reality in the Neighborhoods” -- a media plus mapping class held with DCom and German Dessau design students.
+Mechthild is a veteran of emerging technologies like the metaverse having taught her first course, which explored a range of virtual scenarios in the classroom, in the fall of 2006 as part of the Second Life curriculum.
+Over the years, she has followed up her interest in emerging technologies in the classroom by teaching, “Engaged Media: Second Life Water Bottle,” an installation with Mirror Garden2 that simulated plastic bottle use in NYU cafeterias.
+More recently, she taught a class titled, “Augmented Reality in Neighborhoods,” a media-plus-mapping class held with DCom and German Dessau design students.
 Her work employs Google Earth + Google maps with image overlays. https://mechthildschmidtfeist.com/.

 Chyng-Feng Sun, PhD